nasimob/docker_project/README.md

 TELEGRAM_APP_URL=https://your-app-url.com
 BUCKET_NAME=your-s3-bucket-name
 REGION=your-bucket-region
-3.run the service by :./run_all.sh
+3. run the service by :./run_all.sh
 be careful when running run_all.sh the init_ngrok.sh will kill all ngrok tunnels if you dont want that you can delete init_ngrok.sh  from the run_all.sh and change the TELEGRAM_APP_URL in the .env file manually
-4.start sending photos to the bot.
+4. start sending photos to the bot.